VROIS/my-handyguide/replit.md

 ### Database
 PostgreSQL is the primary database, managed by Drizzle ORM, storing users, travel guides (content, images, location), share links, and authentication sessions.
 Guide data is backed up in the database and embedded in HTML for offline access.
 ### AI Integration
-Google Gemini AI (Gemini 2.5 Flash) generates multi-language descriptions and tips from images and location data.
-Image compression (0.9 quality) optimizes AI processing.
-It uses language-specific prompts to tailor content (e.g., K-Content trends for Korean, cinematic narratives for English).
+Google Gemini AI (Gemini 2.5 Flash) generates descriptions in Korean, which are then translated via Google Translate to the user's selected language.
+Image compression (0.9 quality) optimizes AI processing. **2025-12-23 Update**: Language-specific prompts removed; Gemini always responds in Korean for consistency, with Google Translate handling localization.
 ### Authentication
 Replit Auth and Google OAuth 2.0 (via Passport.js) are used, with sessions stored in PostgreSQL.
 ### File Upload & Storage